-Weekend getaways don't have to cost an arm and a leg — at these campsites, all you need is enough money for snacks, wine and petrol to get you there (and back).
+Weekend getaways don't have to cost an arm and a leg — at these free camping sites, all you need is enough money for snacks, wine and petrol.

 MEREDITH PARK, LAKE COLAC